-Here, you will see your advertising fees, without consideration of bounties that you can earn by promoting Amazon services such as Prime or Amazon Music.
+Here, you will see your commission incomes, without consideration of bounties that you can earn by promoting Amazon services such as Prime or Amazon Music.

-Now click on the menu item ‘Advertising fees’ in the upper area.
-You’ll see the previously displayed bar chart, but the chart will now be expanded to show the clicks and ordered products over the timeframe of the previously set viewing period.
+Now click on the menu item ‘Commission incomes’ in the upper area.
+You’ll see the previously displayed bar chart, but the chart will now be expanded to show the clicks and ordered products over the time frame of the previously set viewing period.